helrond/clbsj.org/_posts/2022-03-15-tributes-to-norman-gottwald.md

 Norman was a friend, mentor and inspiration to so many.
 If Norman touched your life, we invite you to send a tribute to [clbsjorg@gmail.com](mail to:clbsjorg@gmail.com).
 We will compile and publish these tributes here as we receive them.
 We will also use this page to gather audio-visual archives of Norman's scholarship and teaching.
 If you have any to share, please send these as well!

+We also invite you to help us carry forward the vision that Norman sparked by donating to the **Norman Gottwald Memorial Fund**.
+For details visit [clbsj.org/donate](https://clbsj.org/donate/).

 ## Tributes:

 ### From Rev. Laurel Dykstra: